Bistrot

 On Takeout and Delivery

 Bistrot is not the kind of venue where off-premise eating makes sense.
 The experience is anchored to its setting on Piazza San Rufo: the quiet square, the room, the occasion.
 Traditional fresh pasta dishes like maltagliati do not travel well; texture and temperature are essential to the dish.
 There is no evidence of delivery infrastructure or packaging designed for off-premise service.
-If you are visiting Rieti and considering whether to eat Bistrot's food at a rental apartment or hotel room, the honest answer is: the food will not be the same, and the point of booking here is the place as much as the plate.
+If you are visiting Rieti and considering whether to eat Bistrot's food at a rental apartment or hotel room, the honest answer is: the food will not be the same, the point of booking here is the place as much as the plate.
 Come to the table.

 How It Compares: Bistrot in Context